Docker and Podman Setup Guide

 Services

-The Docker Compose setup includes three services that work together:
+The Docker Compose setup includes four services that work together:

 Main Application (abstracts-explorer)